RAJAN8553/Data-Engineer/README.md

 2. For connection between Mysql and python you need to import pymysql into your pc using pip install pymysql command on cmd.

-3. Before run Data engineer.py code please crate 1 database named as hospital and in that just create 1 table named as "test" only pass Mandatory column. for that i gave you one **sql file** you just need to import that file into your database and then you ready to go.
+3. Before run Data engineer.py code please create 1 database named as hospital and in that just create 1 table named as "test" only pass Mandatory column. for that i gave you one **sql file** you just need to import that file into your mysql import and then you ready to go.

 *